Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Gaia DR3

 To extract the accelerations from the derivatives of stellar phase space density using the Boltzmann Equation, the population of stars in question must be complete, unbiased, and in dynamic equilibrium.
 These conditions are not satisfied by the full \Gaia{} 6D dataset, which is complete in observed (but not absolute) magnitude.
 Stars which are intrinsically dim but nearby are included, while intrinsically dim but more distant stars were not observed and thus are absent.

-We first remove from our analysis dataset stars without spectroscopic or photometric magnitudes, as well as stars with large relative parallax errors ($3\sigma_\varpi > \varpi$).
-Of the 31,532,490 stars in \Gaia{} DR3 with full 6D kinematic solutions available within 10~kpc, 29,855,114 stars remain after these cuts.
+We first remove from our analysis dataset stars without spectroscopic or photometric magnitudes, as well as stars with large relative parallax errors ($3\sigma_\varpi > \varpi$).\footnote{This parallax error selection for the dataset quality control has the potential to bias the learned stellar number density, as further stars tend to have larger relative parallax errors.
+Nevertheless, the fraction of stars removed solely due to this selection criterion is at most 1.5\% within the fiducial volume of our analysis, and the statistical uncertainty of flow-learned number density is about 1\% around the Sun and about 4\% on the boundary of the fiducial volume; hence, the bias is insignificant.
+We discuss the effect of the relative parallax error selection in Appendix \ref{app:parallax_err_sel}.
+The explicit correction of this subleading bias in number density is beyond the scope of this paper, and we will leave it for future studies.} Of the 31,532,490 stars in \Gaia{} DR3 with full 6D kinematic solutions available within 10~kpc, 29,855,114 stars remain after these cuts.
 We further remove 13 abnormally fast stars, with speeds higher than 1000~km/s relative to the Galactic rest frame.
 Within 4~kpc of the Sun, 24,789,061 stars remain, their position-space distributions are shown in the left column of Figure~\ref{fig:stars_numberdensity}, and their color-magnitude diagram ($BP-RP$ versus $M_G$) is shown in Figure~\ref{fig:cmd}.

-In order to correct for the bias in the dataset towards stars with low observed magnitude, we require that every star in our restricted sample is bright enough to have been observed by \Gaia{} regardless of its position within a sphere around the Sun.
+In order to correct for the bias in the dataset towards stars with low observed magnitude, we require that every star in our restricted sample be bright enough to have been observed by \Gaia{} regardless of its position within a sphere around the Sun.
 We set this sphere to be 4~kpc in radius, both to limit fractional parallax errors (which grow with distance), as well as to allow a sufficiently large number of stars to pass the completeness criteria.
-That is, we require that the absolute magnitude $M_G$ of every star in our sample is bright enough that, if the star was located at 4~kpc, it would have an observed magnitude $G_{\rm RVS} < 14$ and thus be above the completeness limit of the \Gaia{} spectrometer:
+That is, we require that the absolute magnitude $M_G$ of every star in our sample be bright enough that, if the star were located at 4~kpc, it would have an observed magnitude $G_{\rm RVS} < 14$ and thus be above the completeness limit of the \Gaia{} RVS spectrometer: